 Once submitted, please book your interview with Jez using the calendar link below:

-[Include Calendly link here]https://calendly.com/secondsight_bookings/practitioner-training-2023-interview
+https://calendly.com/secondsight_bookings/practitioner-training-2023-interview

 Once the interviews have been undertaken, we will email you to let you know if you’ve been successful and how to pay the deposit to secure your place.
 Further information will follow in the March before the course starts with details of any preparations you will need to undertake before you start your training and what to bring to your first initiation weekend.